 The basic answer that has been proposed, and is being developed by the OLT and other researchers as a general response to such problems, is formal ontology.
 The OLT embraces formal ontology, specifically Basic Formal Ontology (BFO), which is focused on the task of supporting ontology development in the scientific domain.
 BFO is designed to assist in making communication between and among extant computational databases possible by providing a common formal framework for categorization and reasoning.
 The goal is to create a formal framework so that the calibration of all computer repositories will become possible.

 MISSION AND OBJECTIVES

-The mission of the OLT is to assist researchers in the calibration of all databases, especially biomedical databases, so that they will be more easily searchable by human beings and more easily processable processable by computers.
+The mission of the OLT is to assist researchers in the calibration of all databases, especially biomedical databases, so that they will be more easily searchable by human beings and more easily processable by computers.

-Principally, the OLT seeks to acheive this mission by making certain that the terms used when collecting and storing data are internally coherent and well-defined, interoperable between databases, and accurate to the facts of reality as reflected by the current state of our knowledge in a particular domain.
+Principally, the OLT seeks to achieve this mission by making certain that the terms used when collecting and storing data are internally coherent and well-defined, interoperable between databases, and accurate to the facts of reality as reflected by the current state of our knowledge in a particular domain.

 We believe that such calibration can be beneficial for biomedical research and treatment.

 - Work with experts in a particular domain to help categorize and annotate the entities of that domain appropriately.

 - Ensure that domain ontologies are well-constructed in such a way that their terms do, in fact, designate universals in reality and that the ontology contains an adequate representation of the relations between them.

 - Make certain that the terms used in describing data are internally coherent and well-defined, support interoperability of ontologies and data, and accurate to the facts of reality in a particular domain.